Designing Modeled Event Meshes

 Creating a Modeled Event Mesh

-When you create a modeled event mesh you specify whether it represents a Solace event mesh or a Kafka event flow and you select the Environments it resides in.
-After you create a modeled event mesh you must add a model event broker that represents an event broker in the runtime.
+Administrators and Event Portal Managers can create modeled event meshes.
+When you create a modeled event mesh you specify whether it represents a Solace event mesh or a Kafka event flow and you select the Creating and Managing Environments it resides in.
+After you create a modeled event mesh you add a model event broker that represents an event broker in the runtime.
 You can then associate application versions and event versions with the event broker to build a model of an event mesh or connect the model event broker to a runtime event broker to import runtime data.
 For more information, see Adding an Event Broker to a Modeled Event Mesh.

 To create a modeled event mesh, perform these steps: